Mary West Niles: Legacy

-Dr. Niles had taken charge of the women's department of the Canton hospital for fifteen years.
-Dr. Niles increased the success of the hospital by increasing the number of patients and students at the Canton Hospital.
-She taught and took charge of the obstetric department at the Hackett Medical College, founded by Dr. Fulton, and its hospital until in 1923 when she devoted herself entirely to the School for the Blind.
+Niles had taken charge of the women's department of the Canton hospital for fifteen years.
+Niles contributed to the success of the hospital by increasing the number of patients and students at the Canton Hospital.
+She taught and took charge of the obstetric department at the Hackett Medical College, founded by Fulton, and its hospital until in 1923 when she devoted herself entirely to the School for the Blind.
 She also held several positions, such as the trustee of the Refuge for the Insane; a hospital for mentally ill patients founded by Dr. Kerr, and other positions in connection with missionary work in Canton.

-Dr. Niles also gave considerable time to the work of translation and revision of Medical books.
+She gave considerable time to the work of translation and revision of medical books.
 The most important of these were David James Evan's Obstetrics: A Manual for Students and Practitioners and John Kerr's Practice of Medicine.

-Dr. Niles founded the first school for the Blind in South China.
+She founded the first school for the blind in South China.
 The school she found had a big impact on Cantonese.
-The Mingxin School for the Blind was so successful that the Cantonese government started sending blind children to school with government finacical support, regarding it as a part of the welfare system in the society.
-Dr. Niles, not only she founded the school, but she also created the first Braille writing system in Cantonese language.
-Although Dr. Niles knew very little about education for the blind, since she specialized in gynecology and obstetrics, she decided to translate Chinese characters into Braille, by learning it first herself with infinite care and patience in order to translate it into Chinese.
+The Mingxin School for the Blind was so successful that the Cantonese government started sending blind children to school with government financial support, regarding it as a part of the welfare system in the society.
+Niles also created the first Braille writing system in the Cantonese language.

+Although she knew very little about education for the blind, since she specialized in obstetrics and gynaecology, she decided to translate Chinese characters into Braille by learning it first herself in order to translate it into Chinese.
 She made a monumental achievement when she translated the Braille writing system into the Cantonese language, for which Mary Nile's alma mater, the Elmira College, awarded her a degree of L.L.D in 1917.

-Death and Tribute
+Death

-Dr. Niles died on January 18, 1933, in California, where she lived with her brother, Rev. John S. Niles.
+Niles died on January 18, 1933, in California, where she lived with her brother, Rev. John S. Niles.
 She died of pneumonia at the age of 78.
 Her colleagues paid her this tribute: "Into dark places, full of pain and suffering she went, taking light and relief and beauty, and most of all, a loving heart."